High-voltage direct current: Line-commutated converters

 Early LCC systems used mercury-arc valves, which were rugged but required high maintenance.
-Because of this, many mercury-arc HVDC systems were built with bypass switchgear across each six-pulse bridge so that the HVDC scheme could be operated in six-pulse mode for short periods of maintenance.
-The last mercury arc system was shut down in 2012.
+Because of this, many mercury-arc HVDC systems were built with bypass switchgear across each six-pulse bridge so that the HVDC scheme could be operated in six-pulse mode for short maintenance periods.
+The last mercury arc system, at the HVDC Inter-Island link, was decommissioned on 1 August 2012.

 The thyristor valve was first used in HVDC systems in 1972.
 The thyristor is a solid-state semiconductor device similar to the diode, but with an extra control terminal that is used to switch the device on at a particular instant during the AC cycle.
 Because the voltages in HVDC systems, up to 800 kV in some cases, far exceed the breakdown voltages of the thyristors used, HVDC thyristor valves are built using large numbers of thyristors in series.
 Additional passive components such as grading capacitors and resistors need to be connected in parallel with each thyristor in order to ensure that the voltage across the valve is evenly shared between the thyristors.
 The thyristor plus its grading circuits and other auxiliary equipment is known as a thyristor level.